 - Media management

 Training and Expectations:

-To learn more about volunteering and training, contact .
+To learn more about serving and training, contact .
 Let us know interest, skill level, and specific skills that may apply.
 Positions will be filled based on availability and at the discretion of Sonrise Media.

 Additional projects include: Completing an audio/video studio, setting up video shooting areas, reworking acoustics in various rooms, development of news stories, opinions and positional white papers for videos.
 If you already have skills in some of these area’s and want to help, please contact us.

-If you have some skill with either HTML, or some other basic website building experience, Pastor Kevin is recruiting a team to help mange the various websites and social media platforms pertaining to Sonrise and it's ministries.
+If you have some skill with either HTML, or some other basic website building experience, Pastor Kevin is recruiting a team to help manage the various websites and social media platforms pertaining to Sonrise and it's ministries.
 If you'd like to apply to volunteer, and receive hands on training in the skills it takes to manage and build websites, social media marketing, HTML, and other exciting geeky tech stuff, contact Pastor Kevin via email at

 Sound in the Sanctuary